Democrats, Republicans trade seats in battle for U.S. Senate majority

 The outcome of a tight race in Montana between Republican incumbent Steve Daines and Governor Steve Bullock may not be known until Wednesday, according to state election and Democratic Party officials.

-If Democrats do emerge from the election with Senate control, Senate Democratic leader Chuck Schumer has vowed to let nothing stand in their way.
-“Nothing is off the table,” he said.

-Reporting by David Morgan; Additional reporting by Sarah N. Lynch and Chris Bing and Susan Cornwell; Editing by Scott Malone, Sonya Hepinstall and Peter Cooney
+Reporting by David Morgan; Additional reporting by Sarah N. Lynch and Chris Bing and Susan Cornwell; Editing by Scott Malone, Sonya Hepinstall, Peter Cooney and Lincoln Feast.

 Our Standards: The Thomson Reuters Trust Principles.